[ The PDA Puzzle

 • Facilitator

 This webinar, delivered by Project Resilience, explores Pathological Demand Avoidance (PDA), a form of autism linked to extreme avoidance driven by anxiety.
 It explains how PDA differs from typical autism, why it challenges schools, and why many pupils disengage.
 Key strategies include supporting intrinsic motivation, understanding stress sensitivity, and using nonviolent communication to build trust.
+The recording will be made available afterwards.

 What is PDA?